Neutral Atom Quantum Computing Hardware: Performance and End-User Perspective: Discussion

 \subsubsection{Combinatorial optimisation problems}

 Quantum computers based on neutral atoms and Rydberg interactions are seen as promising candidates for solving combinatorial optimisation problems.
 A specific class of problems that has been implemented in a hardware-efficient way is the Maximum independent set (MIS) problem on unit disc graphs, since the independent set constraint is natively fulfilled by the Rydberg blockade mechanism~\cite{ebadi_MIS_2022}.
 There are several algorithmic classes which can be used to solve the MIS on a neutral atom platform, such as the Quantum Approximate Optimisation Algorithm (QAOA), quantum annealing algorithms (QAA)~\cite{Pichler_MIS_2018}, or variational quantum simulation as described in~\cite{ebadi_MIS_2022, Serret_2020}.
 In the latter approach, the parameters of the Hamiltonian describing the Rydberg drive and interaction are optimised by a classical optimiser such that the state after the evolution minimises the expectation value of the problem Hamiltonian.
 In this way, the ground state encoding the optimal solution is approximated by (a sequence of) global Rydberg pulses applied to the atoms, that in turn are arranged in a pattern that matches the problem graph in the case of MIS.
 The MIS problem on a unit disk graph has various applications in finance, bioinformatics, logistics, and automation~\cite{Wurtz_2022}.
 Moreover, the scheme to solve this subclass of MIS can in principle be extended to maximum weighted independent set problems on unit-disk graphs which include maximum weighted independent set on graphs with arbitrary connectivity, quadratic unconstrained binary optimisation problems with arbitrary or restricted connectivity, and integer factorisation~\cite{Nguyen_2023}.
+A proposal to extend this scheme to general optimisation problems, also containing higher-order terms, is described in~\cite{Lanthaler_2023}.